 - Mind your language.
 Whatever the medium, your audience is likely to consist of people who know nothing of your research.
 Think carefully about the language you use, avoid jargon and make use of anecdotes and narrative to add interest.
 See our guide to narrative and storytelling for guidance.

 - Think local.
-Local print, radio and TV media are often overlooked but can be a great way to reach a specific audience, and are often looking for new content.
+Local print, radio and TV media are often overlooked but can be a great way to reach a specific audience, and they are often looking for new content.

 - Think about the needs of the medium.
 Each media organisation will be driven by its own agenda.
 Think about what they look for when commissioning content.
 What aspects of your research, or activity, lends itself to visual or audio elements, or opportunities for audience participation: